Do you grind your teeth? You may need a night guard.

 - Sore jaws

-- Any tooth sensitivity, like to temperature or when brushing
+- Any tooth sensitivity, examples include temperature or when brushing

 - Sores inside the mouth